-The Milwaukee Common Council adopted aldermanic maps on January 18, 2022, which began the Board's 60day timeline to act on a plan for redistricting.
+The Milwaukee Common Council adopted aldermanic maps on January 18, 2022, which began the Board's 60-day timeline to act on a plan for redistricting.

-Consistent with the process established with the last redistricting, which took place in 2011, the Office of Board Governance has been in constant communication with the Office of the City Clerk regarding the development of the Board's redistricting process.
-Representatives from the Office of the City Clerk and the City of Milwaukee Legislative Reference Bureau, which develops the City's redistricting process and plans for the election wards and the aldermanic districts, are assisting Milwaukee Public Schools (MPS), again with demographic data, mapping, and technical assistance for the development of the Board's redistricting plan.
+Consistent with the process established with the last redistricting, which took place in 2011, the Office of Board Governance has been in constant communication with the City Clerk's Office regarding the development of the Board's redistricting process.
+Representatives from the City's Clerk's Office and the City's Legislative Reference Bureau, which develops the City's redistricting process and plans for the election wards and the aldermanic districts, have extended the offer to provide the District again with demographic data, mapping, and technical assistance for the development of the Board's redistricting plan.